PER|FORMER

 Launchpad

-• Maintain Launchpad as a core system layer (LP Style / LP Note Style).
+• Launchpad remains a core system layer (LP Style / LP Note Style), with defaults aligned to Blue + Circuit while preserving both Classic and Circuit workflows.

 Clock & Sync